 Below, we’ll explore some of the key details of this account.

 To be eligible for a NatWest Student Bank Account, you’ll need to be studying in the UK on a undergraduate course (for at least two years), a postgraduate course (for at least one year) or a nursing course (for at least one year).

 - have been living in the UK for at least 3 years

 Student arranged overdrafts are available to NatWest Student current account holders aged 18 or over.
 You’ll have to pass a credit check to be approved for an overdraft too.
 You must use your Student account as your main account by depositing your wages or other regular income into it.

 How to open an account

-You can apply for a NatWest student account within six months of your course start date.
-Applications can be completed online or in-branch.
+You can apply for a NatWest Student Bank Account within 6 months of your course start date.
+Applications can only be completed online.

 As part of your application, you’ll need to share various personal and financial details.
 You’ll also need to share details of the course you’re on, and prove your student status by sharing your 16-digit UCAS code.